-Properties may be combined so that e.g. if shuffle, repeat_until_any_fail and sequence are all specified, the test cases in the group will be executed repeatedly and in random order until a test case fails, when execution is immediately stopped and the rest of the cases skipped.
+As illustrated above, properties may be combined.
+If e.g. shuffle, repeat_until_any_fail and sequence are all specified, the test cases in the group will be executed repeatedly, and in random order, until a test case fails.
+Then execution is immediately stopped and the rest of the cases skipped.

-Before execution of a group begins, the configuration function init_per_group(GroupName, Config) is called (the function is mandatory if one or more test case groups are defined).
+Before execution of a group begins, the configuration function init_per_group(GroupName, Config) is called.
 The list of tuples returned from this function is passed to the test cases in the usual manner by means of the Config argument. init_per_group/2 is meant to be used for initializations common for the test cases in the group.
 After execution of the group is finished, the end_per_group(GroupName, Config function is called.
 This function is meant to be used for cleaning up after init_per_group/2.